-So the way to work it is to notice immediately when you feel that emotional response come up from within you, and turn the focus away from defense and toward active listening.
+So the way to work it is to notice immediately when you feel that emotional response starting to rise up, and check it by turning the focus away from defending and toward active listening.

 This is difficult, but if you catch it right at the beginning, you can do it and gain control over your emotions and the conversation.

 Take on the attitude of being an investigator who is trying to investigate what’s being said or offered up.
 Use the other person’s words, and ask them to elaborate.
 This usually works well because someone who’s upset has a lot to say!

 Take advantage of that.
 Invite it.
 You do this by asking questions and repeating back what you think is being said over and over until the other person feels totally understood.